 - In an inversion, Shadow Hearts only gives the English voice cast.

 - Bravely Default contains a complete cast list, but does not match actors to characters.

-- Kingdom Hearts has credits that attributes the voice actors to the Original Generation characters and crossover characters from other Square Enix games, but the Disney roles are just listed as "Disney Character Voices" and tends to cause trouble when The Other Darrin hits.
+- Kingdom Hearts has credits that attributes the voice actors to the Original Generation characters and crossover characters from other Square Enix games, but the Disney roles are just listed as "Disney Character Voices", which tends to cause trouble when The Other Darrin hits.

 Western Animation, Same Language

 As stated above, any cartoon made before the 1990s.
 A major example is Mel Blanc, who was the only voice actor credited in Looney Tunes cartoons, fueling the misconception that Blanc did all the original Looney Tunes voices.note Shows like The Flintstones would later properly credit all the main actors, but prior to Mel Blanc, it was rare for voice actors to be credited at all.

 - Recess lists who played who for the main cast, and then everyone else's voice actor is listed as "Additional voices", not saying who voices who, which carried into most of the dubs of the series (and it often varies on if Miss Grotke's going to be part of the "main" or "supporting" cast, she's "supporting" in most foreign dubs).